Akzo's rebuff of PPG pushes bid battle into uncharted territory

 Hostile takeovers of Dutch companies by foreign buyers are almost unheard of - with the notable exception of ABN Amro's disastrous 2007 buyout by a consortium led by RBS.
 However, in this case shareholder backing for PPG's approach is unusually strong.

-Eight of Akzo's top 20 investors have come out in favour of talks, and none has come forward to oppose them.
+Eight of Akzo's top 20 investors have come out in favor of talks, and none has come forward to oppose them.
 In all, 93 percent of Akzo's shareholders are foreign.

 "We are not aware of any previous situation where it comes forward so prominently that U.S. and British shareholders are being ignored," said Paul Koster of the VEB, a Dutch shareholders' rights organization.